Education in Comoros

-The three components of the GPE program are:
+The three components of the GPE program consist of:

-- Increase access and improve student retention through:
+- Increasing access and improve student retention through:

 - infrastructure rehabilitation at the primary school level and school mapping

-- increasing school accessibility for vulnerable and disabled children
+- increased school accessibility for vulnerable and disabled children

 - Improve education quality through:

-- Strengthen sector management, monitoring, and evaluation through:
+- Reinforcing sector management, monitoring, and evaluation through:

 The Ministry of Education leads the program in partnership with France as coordinating agency, and UNICEF as grant agent.